johannesvollmer/oriole-text/README.md

 It is meant to be used for rendering scalable text within higher-level UI crates.

+Attention: This library is currently work in progress.

 # Concept
 Inside your project's `build.rs` file, you use `oriole-text-dev` to bake the signed distance fields